 A TRANSFORMATION THAT LASTS

-Working with communities to create change that sustains generations
+Working with communities to create change that lasts for generations

-Safe water sources shouldn’t just be built, but built to last.
-That’s why each Lifewater water source is custom engineered based on the hydrogeology of every community, population size, and locally-available materials.
+Safe water sources shouldn’t just be built, but they should be built to last.
+That’s why each Lifewater water source is custom engineered based on the hydrogeology in the community, population size, and locally-available materials.